 Here are two images of me by Gregory Michael King that people stole more than a dozen times.

 They Cloned My Website & They Can Clone Yours

 A couple of weeks ago, I found out that someone had cloned my entire website and published it under the domains extrapetiteblog.com and sunnystatephoto.com

 I was furious, as you can imagine, but since I have experience dealing with content theft, I knew exactly how to proceed.

 Blog Content Theft-How to Fight Back Stp By Step Instructions

 - When you find out that someone stole your pictures and published them on their website, don’t panic!

 I always contact Google, and they remove the reported images within 24 hours.
-The type of websites that uses stolen images to sell their products usually disappear soon after their inception.
+The types of websites that use stolen images to sell their products usually disappear soon after their inception.
 That doesn’t mean you shouldn’t report them!

 - How to find the thief who stole your content!